 • Dillenia Home: 1 protected outlet north of Dillenia Bungalow, and 1 protected outlet northwest of Chom Doi Pavilion.

-• Tai Saeng Chan Pavilion (Moonlight Pavilion): 1 protected outlet southeast of the Pavilion, and 1 protected outlet east of the bathroom of the Pavilion.
+• Tai Saeng Chan Pavilion (Moonlight Pavilion): 1 protected outlet southeast of the kitchen, and 1 protected outlet east of the bathroom of the Pavilion.

 • Lychee Lodge: 3 unprotected outlets southeast of the bathroom of the Lodge, and 1 unprotected outlet southeast of the laundry hut of the Lodge.

-• Clerodendrum Chalet South: 2 unprotected outlets south of the kitchen of the Chalet, and 2 unprotected outlets south of the laundry of the Chalet.
+• Clerodendrum Chalet South: 2 unprotected outlets south of the kitchen of the Chalet, 2 unprotected outlets south of the laundry of the Chalet, and 1 unprotected outlet southeast of the dining room.

-• Clerodendrum Chalet West: 1 unprotected outlet west of the Chalet. - We are happy to show tenants the exact location of the greywater outlets.
+• Clerodendrum Chalet West: 1 unprotected outlet west of the Chalet. - Please find the location of the greywater outlets for each house in this photo album: Greywater Outlet Locations of Each House.
+Although we have the photos, some greywater outlets are not easy to spot.
+Therefore, we are happy to show you their exact locations on site.
 The outlets protected with a strainer should be checked to see if dirt has accumulated, thus cannot pass the strainer and increasingly impedes the greywater flow over time.
 Both protected and unprotected outlets should be regularly checked to ensure they are free from plants that may let their roots grow to the outlet and into the PVC pipe.

 FOR TENANTS AND GUESTS OF BAAN SAMMI, DOI SAKET, CHIANG MAI, THAILAND